Ehrhart quasi-polynomials and parallel translations: Introduction

 As posed in \cite[Problem 6.7]{DY:2021}, it is natural to ask if there is a generalization of this result for rational polytopes.
 Theorem \ref{thm:deVriesYoshinaga} actually proves that, if a rational polytope $P$ satisfies the property (1) of the above theorem, then $P$ must be centrally symmetric (see Corollary \ref{projsym}).
-Hence, to answer this question, we can assume $P=-P$.
 We generalize Theorem \ref{thm:deVriesYoshinaga} in the following form.